PackeTsar/meraki-cli/COMMAND_GUIDE.md

 - `--radiusServerTimeout` (integer): The amount of time for which a RADIUS client waits for a reply from the RADIUS server (must be between 1-10 seconds).
 - `--radiusServerAttemptsLimit` (integer): The maximum number of transmit attempts after which a RADIUS server is failed over (must be between 1-5).
 - `--radiusFallbackEnabled` (boolean): Whether or not higher priority RADIUS servers should be retried after 60 seconds.
+- `--radiusRadsec` (object): The current settings for RADIUS RADSec
 - `--radiusCoaEnabled` (boolean): If true, Meraki devices will act as a RADIUS Dynamic Authorization Server and will respond to RADIUS Change-of-Authorization and Disconnect messages sent by the RADIUS server.
 - `--radiusFailoverPolicy` (string): This policy determines how authentication requests should be handled in the event that all of the configured RADIUS servers are unreachable ('Deny access' or 'Allow access')
 - `--radiusLoadBalancingPolicy` (string): This policy determines which RADIUS server will be contacted first in an authentication attempt and the ordering of any necessary retry attempts ('Strict priority order' or 'Round robin')